Programme

 10.50 - 11.30 – Keynote lecture

-Prof. Christophe COURTIN (KU Leuven, Leuven, Belgium)
+Christophe COURTIN (KU Leuven, Leuven, Belgium)

 Bread dough fermentation and baking